Ablazesphere/autoware_AGX/README.md

 ### Step 4: OpenCV Version Downgrade (Critical Step)

-**IMPORTANT**: Autoware builds fail with OpenCV 4.8.0 that comes with JetPack 6.2.
-You must downgrade to OpenCV 4.5.4.
+**IMPORTANT**: The newer OpenCV version introduces incompatible function signatures and deprecated features that break Autoware's build system.
+To resolve this, we remove JetPack's OpenCV installation and downgrade to the Ubuntu repository's 4.5.4 version that Autoware was designed to work with.

 ```bash
 # Remove all OpenCV packages